If you’ve heard about mini-split air conditioning systems, there’s a good chance you have a few questions.

-Let’s look at a few reasons why ductless mini split systems could be the advantageous choice for your heating and cooling needs.
+Let’s now look at a few reasons why ductless mini-split systems could be an advantageous choice for your heating and cooling needs.

 No Air Ducts

 As their name implies, ductless mini-split systems don’t have a network of air ducts they rely on to carry the conditioned air throughout their home.
 Instead, they simply force the air out of a vent located in the indoor unit itself.
 This unit is usually mounted on the wall in a room, which means it forces the cooled air directly into your home, and makes it extremely effective at cooling these areas.

 The lack of air ducts makes this option appealing for a number of close-quarters applications where central cooling isn’t a good idea.
 They’re perfect for cooling the garage, adding cooling to a new addition in a home, or even cooling that one stubborn room that never seems to stay cool in the middle of summer.